qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 QGIS has python bindings so you can automate tasks in QGIS via python.

-Interested in python plugin development, go to :ref:`QGIS-python-plugin-development` or have a look into the :ref:`PyQGIS-Developer-Cookbook`.
+Interested in python plugin development, go to :ref:`QGIS-python-plugin-development` or have a look into the Python Cookbook in our Documentation site: http://docs.qgis.org.

 Looking for examples of python plugins, see http://plugins.qgis.org